-Last year, the ALA Office for Intellectual Freedom (OIF) tracked 566 books that were targeted.
+In 2019, the ALA Office for Intellectual Freedom (OIF) tracked 566 books that were targeted.
 Eight of the top 10 most challenged books were challenged for “LGBTQIA+ content.”
 These books, such as George by Alex Gino and Beyond Magenta by Susan Kuklin, are being pulled from school and library shelves for including representation of diverse genders and sexualities.

 Other reasons popular YA books have been banned/challenged for diverse content including being “pro-immigrant” or for “promoting Islam.”